manateem/2025-FYP-Final/README.md

 │   ├── plotter.py              # script for plot creation
 │   ├── extractor.py            # extracts feature data from all images,
 │   |                           # allowing for reproducibility of our results
-│   ......
+│   ├── visualize_models.ipynb  # used to visualize the results from the model after processing │   ......
 │   └── constants.py            # ensures that file paths are universal between machines
 │